Here’s the list of motorcycles that are best suited for road trips and long-distance rides in India.

 The Suzuki Gixxer SF 250 is an underrated motorcycle, which shares its single-cylinder, air-cooled, engine with its naked counterpart, the Gixxer 250.
 Coupled with a 6-speed gearbox, this engine produces 26.5 PS of maximum power and 22.5 Nm of maximum torque.
 The clip-on handlebars and rear-set footpegs make the riding posture sportier for a better high-speed riding experience.

-ALSO READ: Highest Motorable Roads, Passes In India
+ALSO READ: Top Ten Highest Motorable Roads of India

 Royal Enfield Himalayan